ashrakatkh/Smart-Secured-Lock-System/README.md

 ### Connect  the MP3 module and the SPeaker

 * Understand how Mp3 module works
-* Upload alarm audio on a USB and connect it to the MP3 module
+* Upload alarm audio on a USB and connect it to the MP3 module and the speaker
-* Connect camera with mcu
-* Camera is programed to take photo when password is wrong for three times